 Also, it is almost impossible to determine the kind of water that is being used to prepare roadside food, which makes the consumption of outside food all the more dangerous.
 Dr. Dashrath Bhosale, Honourable Chairman of the top Pune international school strongly advises parents to keep away their children from roadside food during the monsoons.

 3. What hygiene habits does the school advocate especially during this time?

 All of the best schools in Pune implore students to wash their hands before eating during the monsoons.
 This is because the rainy weather is perfect for breeding germs, which can cause children to fall sick easily.
 In order to prevent the passage of germs from the hand to the mouth, it is necessary for students to wash their hands thoroughly before every meal.

 4. What to do when your kid doesn’t listen to you and goes out to play in the rain?

 The top schools in Pune ask their students to bring in protective gear against the rain, such as raincoats and umbrellas.
 Concerned adults like Dr. DK Bhosale also advise children against playing in pools of dirty water to stay as dry as possible.
 For this purpose, schools also ensure that there are extra uniforms that the students can change into if they get soaked in the rain.

-At SNBP International School Pune, one of the best IB board schools in Pune, the director Dr. DK Bhosale prioritizes the students’ health and well-being over all else and takes necessary steps to protect students from falling sick during rough weather.
+At SNBP International School Pune, the chairman Dr. DK Bhosale prioritizes the students’ health and well-being over all else and takes necessary steps to protect students from falling sick during rough weather.
 He understands the importance of a healthy body to the overall development of the child, which is why extra precaution is taken for the children at this International school in Pune during the monsoons.